patrycjapiechowicz/cybersec/README.md

 - ### Technical Aspect
 This project is divided into few parts.
 1. Extracting data using MongoDB.
 More information can be found here: [MongoDB](https://github.com/patrycjapiechowicz/cybersec/tree/MongoDB-connection/notebooks)
 2. Exploratory Data Analysis.
-More information can be found here: [EDA](https://github.com/patrycjapiechowicz/cybersec/tree/pati/notebooks) I was mainly responsible for this part.
+More information can be found here: [EDA](https://github.com/patrycjapiechowicz/cybersec/tree/pati/notebooks)
 3. Model training and model evaluation.
 More information can be found here : [ETL](https://github.com/patrycjapiechowicz/cybersec/tree/ConnectionETL/notebooks)

 - ### Installation